SLUGIS/performanceMeasures/README.md

 #####This map was produced using the annual incident data from Bill Winter and filtered by Greg Alex.
 It also relies on a layer called 'atoms_dt' that categorizes areas as either *Urban*, *Suburban*, *Rural*, *Remote* or *Undeveloped* based on total population and population density.
 This layer is subject to change as time goes on.

 ###Steps
-1. Recieve incident spreadsheet from Bill Winter and Greg Alex.
+1. Recieve monthly incident summary spreadsheet from Bill Winter and Greg Alex.

-2. Filter out First On Scene and Balance of Alarm using this code in Excel:
+2. In Excel filter out First On Scene and Balance of Alarm incidents using this code in a new column:
 `=IF(A2<>A1,"FIRST",IF(F1="FIRST","SECOND",IF(F1="second","THIRD",IF(F1="third","FOURTH","N/A"))))`

-3. Save this file out as a CSV.
+3. Save this file as a CSV.

 4. Open the CSV in QGIS and plot it using the LAT(y) and LON(x) columns.

-5. Save out shapefiles of both the First On Scene and Balancae of Alarm Calls.
+5. Save shapefiles of both the First On Scene and Balancae of Alarm incidents.

 6. Using Join by Location in QGIS join each of the two new layers with 'atoms_dt'.
 This will merge the category field wit the incidents.